-2.1 An example of a possible feature matrix \mathbf{X} (left table) and a label vector \mathbf{y} (right table) for three animals in our story: elephant, snake, and monkey.
+2.1 An example of a possible feature matrix $\mathbf{X}$ (left table) and a label vector $\mathbf{y}$ (right table) for three animals in our story: elephant, snake, and monkey.
 12 2.2 Example output of a hypothetical classifier on five evalu- ation examples and two labels: positive $(+)$ and negative (-).
 The "Gold" column indicates the correct labels for the five texts; the "Predicted" column indicates the classifier's predictions.
 14 2.3 Confusion matrix showing the four possible outcomes in bi- nary classification, where + indicates the positive label and - indicates the negative label.
-14 2.4 The feature matrix \mathbf{X} (left table) and label vector \mathbf{y} (right table) for a review classification training dataset with three examples.
+14 2.4 The feature matrix $\mathbf{X}$ (left table) and label vector $\mathbf{y}$ (right table) for a review classification training dataset with three examples.
 22 2.5 The perceptron learning process for the dataset shown in Table 2.4, for one pass over the training data.
 Both ${\bf w}$ and b are initialized with 0s.
-23 2.6 The feature matrix \mathbf{X} (left table) and label vector \mathbf{y} (right table) for a review classification training dataset with four examples.
-In this example, the only feature available is the total number of positive words in a review.
-24 3.1 Rules of computation for a few functions necessary to derive 21 0.1 the logistic regression update rules.
-In these formulas, f and g are functions, a and b are constants, x is a variable.
+23 2.6 The feature matrix $\mathbf{X}$ (left table) and label vector $\mathbf{y}$ (right table) for a review classification training dataset with four examples.
+In this example, the only feature available is the total number of positive words in a review 24 31 Bules of computation for a few functions necessary to derive 24 0.1 the logistic regression update rules.
+In these formulas, f and a are functions, $a$ and $b$ are constants, $x$ is a variable.
 45 3.2 Example of a confusion matrix for three-class classification.
-The dataset contains 1,000 data points, with 2 data points in class $C1$, 100 in class $C2$, and 898 in class $C3$.
+The dataset contains 1,000 data points, with 2 data points in class $C1$ , 100 in class $C2$ , and 898 in class $C3$ .
 49 4.1 Two examples of movie reviews from IMDb.
 The first is a positive review of the movie Puss in Boots (1988) .
-The second is a negative review of the movie Valentine (2001) .
+The second is a negative review of the movie Valentine (2001) second is a negative review of the movie valentille (2001).